 Picnicking is a well-known staple activity of socializing.
 From casual lunches and barbecues with close friends and colleagues to a long day out for a family reunion, picnics provide an easygoing environment to catch up and entertain all kinds of company.
 But picnicking offers far more than just an opportunity to dust off that blanket and wicker basket.
-Here are some of the benefits of going out on a picnic:
+Here are the Top 10 from Health Fitness Revolution and author of the book ReSYNC Your Life Samir Becic:

 - Outdoors – Spending time outdoors, basking in nature, breathing fresh air and enjoying a great view.
 The pure air invigorates you and leaves you feeling rejuvenated.
 For those with respiratory disorders, breathing clean air helps clear the lungs.